elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 # Summary

-Applications should be aware when their UI is rendered for purposes of capturing a screenshot.
-This ability would improve the quality of the Kibana Reporting feature for a few reasons:
- - Fewer objects in the headless browser memory since interactive code doesn't run
- - Fewer Reporting bugs in releases since App teams have more ownership and control over the reportability of their UI

 Currently, the applications that support screenshot reports are:
  - Dashboard
  - Visualize Editor
  - Canvas

+Kibana UI code should be aware when the page is rendering for the purpose of capturing a screenshot.
+This ability would improve the quality of the Kibana Reporting feature for a few reasons:
+ - Fewer objects in the headless browser memory since interactive code doesn't run
+ - Fewer API requests made by the headless browser for features that don't apply in a non-interactive context

 **Screenshot mode service**

-Applications in Kibana should be aware of when their rendering is for a human user using the page interactively, and when it's not.
 At a high level, the application can support that awareness through a customized URL for screenshot reports.
 Canvas demonstrates a great implementation of this today.
 However, Canvas has dependencies on other UI plugins, and can not control how they render or what type of network requests